Dover, Massachusetts: Arts and culture

-Politics
+Government

 Historically, Dover was one of the few communities in metropolitan Boston to have more registered Republicans than Democrats, with the most recent Republican nominee winning the town being former Massachusetts governor, Mitt Romney in 2012, defeating Barack Obama 56% to 43%.
 However, as of 2021 the town had more registered Democrats than Republicans.
 In 2016, the town flipped, with Democrat Hillary Clinton defeating Republican Donald Trump by 57% to 32%.
 In 2020, Joe Biden improved Clinton's margin by 16 points, winning it 69% to 28%.